vwkd/code-web/Other/Git/Cheat Sheet.md

 #### `git branch -d <branch>`

-- deletes branch ??? deletes only pointer
+- deletes branch, efficient since only needs to delete pointer

-- only works if there are no unmerged changes, is safe
+- only works if there are no unmerged commits, is safe
+- use `-D` to force delete even if there are unmerged commits, not safe
-- doesn’t delete remote copy of branch
+- beware: doesn’t delete remote copy of branch ❗️

 #### `git push origin --delete <branch>` ??????